How to Get a $5,000 Personal Loan

 Loan Alternatives: Cheaper Ways to Get Cash Fast

-0% intro APR credit cardUp to 7 days0% for 15-21 monthsNo interest during intro periodDeferred interest if balance isn't cleared
+0% Intro APR Credit Card5-7 business days0% for 15-21 monthsAbsolute zero-interest borrowing windowDeferred interest traps if balance isn't fully cleared

 How to Spot a Predatory Lender

-Close the browser and walk away if any of these appear.
+Close the browser window, hang up the phone, and walk away immediately if you spot any of these classic subprime red flags:

 The $5,000 Loan Checklist

-Before you submit any application, run three numbers: the APR, the origination fee as a percentage of the loan, and the total repayment amount printed in the contract.
+Before you hit 'submit' on any loan application, audit three precise metrics: the all-inclusive APR, the upfront origination fee as a raw percentage, and the absolute total repayment amount typed into the final disclosure block.

-The most expensive loans in this market go to people who apply under pressure and sign without reading.
-The second-most expensive go to people who compare monthly payments instead of APR.
-You now have the tools to avoid both.
+The absolute most expensive loans in America are signed by people acting under intense pressure who execute agreements without reading the fine print.
+The second-most expensive loans go to those who fall for the monthly payment trap instead of comparing the true APR.
+You now possess the institutional knowledge to completely outsmart both.

 FAQs about $5,000 loans